Patient Success Stories

 Richard Stansbury with one of his 20 Clydesdales

-In September 2010, Richard Stansbury was going about his usual chores on his farm in Mount Airy, Maryland.
+Richard Stansbury was going about his usual chores on his farm in Mount Airy, Maryland with no idea of the cardiac emergency that lay ahead.
 Richard's daughter, Catherine, shares his remarkable story below.

 During a routine follow-up visit to my dad's primary care physician for diabetes management, it was revealed that he was at risk of having a silent MI, which is a type of heart attack common among diabetics that presents no obvious symptoms.
 Looking back, what we now know were symptoms of real cardiac problems were being dismissed by my dad as signs that he was getting older.